tsackton/taelgarverse/docs/gazetteer/northwest-coast/guluppa-sog.md

 Guluppa-Sog, as the bullywugs call it, loosely meaning "the settlement by the southern still-water", was a small [bullywug](<../../creatures/bestiary/bullywugs.md>) settlement on the [Zarnato](<../major-rivers/chasa-nahadi-watershed/zarnato.md>), upriver from the [Fort Zarnato](<northern-provinces/fort-zarnato.md>).
 It was settled by bullywugs from the area around [Blackwater Fens](<../northern-sentinels/blackwater-fens.md>) fleeing [Nymthrax](<../../people/other-nonhumans/nymthrax.md>).

-With limited food, its people started raiding Chardonian cattle from the [Fort Zarnato](<northern-provinces/fort-zarnato.md>), which eventually drew the attention of the [Silver Tempests](<../../people/pcs/silver-tempests/silver-tempests.md>).
+With limited food, its people started raiding Chardonian cattle from the [Fort Zarnato](<northern-provinces/fort-zarnato.md>), which eventually drew the attention of the [Silver Tempests](<../../people/pcs/silver-tempests/silver-tempests.md>), who attacked the village during their investigation, killing many residents before making peace after learning that [Nymthrax](<../../people/other-nonhumans/nymthrax.md>) had displaced the community.
 After [Nymthrax was killed](<../../campaigns/great-library-campaign/session-notes/great-library-session-notes-arc-4.md>), the community abandoned Guluppa-Sog and returned north.